 How to avoid secondhand smoke

 When someone smokes indoors, it is not enough to keep the smoke away by opening a window or using a fan.
-In fact, some researchers suggest that the toxins from smoke that remain in a person’s hair and clothes or in carpets and furniture.
+In fact, research indicates that toxins from smoke remain in a person’s hair and clothes or in carpets and furniture.
 These toxins, often called “thirdhand smoke,” are also hazardous to infants and children.
-Researchers describe this gradual buildup of toxins from secondhand smoke as “thirdhand smoke.”

-The only way to avoid the risks of cigarette smoke is to avoid places where smoking occurs.
-Here are additional ways to help protect yourself and your family from secondhand smoke:
+The only way to avoid the risks of smoke is to avoid places where smoking occurs.
+Here are additional ways to protect yourself and your family from secondhand smoke:

-- Keep your home and car smoke-free.
-This includes making sure family, friends, and visitors never smoke inside your house or vehicle.
+Keep your home and car smoke-free by making sure family, friends, and visitors never smoke inside your house or vehicle.
 Ask smokers to step outside.

-- Many state and local governments require workplaces to be smoke-free.
-However, if your workplace does not ban smoking, ask for restrictions, such as banning smoking indoors.
+Many state and local governments require workplaces to be smoke-free.
+However, if your workplace does not ban smoking, ask for a smoke-free workplace that would ban smoking indoors.

-- When you travel, stay in smoke-free hotels and rent nonsmoking rental cars.
+When you travel, stay in smoke-free hotels and rent smoke-free cars.

-- Make sure the places where your child spends time, such as daycare, school, or after-school programs, do not allow smoking.
-Ask caregivers and relatives not to smoke around your children.
+Make sure the places where your child spends time, such as daycare, school, or after-school programs, do not allow smoking.
+Ask caregivers and relatives never to smoke around your children.

-- If you smoke, quit.
-Quitting can be difficult, but there are many resources to help you, including talking with your doctor or a nurse about the best options to help you quit.
+If you smoke, quit.
+Quitting can be difficult, but there are many resources to help you.
+Talk with a doctor or a nurse about the best options to help you quit.

-Experts say that the only way to completely protect people from secondhand smoke is to get rid of smoking indoors.
-Anti-smoking laws have helped reduce nonsmokers’ exposure to secondhand smoke and the related health problems without hurting the economy.
+Experts say that the only way to completely protect people from secondhand smoke is to ban smoking indoors.
+Smoke-free workplace laws have helped reduce exposure to secondhand smoke and the related health problems without hurting the economy.
 Most states have passed laws banning or limiting smoking in public places, including the workplace.
-Almost half of the states and Washington, D.C., also do not allow smoking in restaurants and bars.
-Many counties and cities also have passed smoke-free laws.
+In addition, almost half of the states and Washington, D.C., do not allow smoking in restaurants and bars.
+Many counties and cities also have smoke-free laws.
 Find out more about your state’s smoking laws.